ogallagher/Round-MACOSX/README.md

 ### Quit
 To exit the game without signing out, move your mouse to the upper-right corner and click the stop button.

+You will not lose any score by quitting.

 ### Change Username
 To change your username in-game, move your mouse to the lower-left corner and click the rename button (looks like a pencil).
 Just type your new name and hit ENTER/RETURN.